-Voluntary medical male circumcision (VMMC) for HIV prevention will be highlighted in three presentations and 32 posters at the 22nd International AIDS Conference (AIDS 2018) in Amsterdam from 23 to 27 July 2018.
+Voluntary medical male circumcision (VMMC) for HIV prevention was highlighted in three presentations and 32 posters at the 22nd International AIDS Conference (AIDS 2018) in Amsterdam from 23 to 27 July 2018.
 For a schedule of the VMMC presentations and links to summaries of the abstracts, click here.

 News & Events